-• Starting this fall (2018) all incoming BSCI MS and PhD students will be assigned desks in one of our TA offices.
+• All incoming MS and PhD students that are working with BSCI advisors in Cunningham Hall will be assigned desks in one of our graduate student offices, unless you have office space in the integrated sciences building.
 You can use this space to hold office hours, study, write, etc...
 It is our expectation that you will be a good citizen by being respectful of one another and keep the area neat and organized.
-You are welcome to eat in this space or in CHH 19.
+You are welcome to eat in this space or in the Graduate Student Lounge, CHH 029.
+The location of the lounge will be relocated this year.
+We will let you know where and when once it is worked out.